Purab Kohli: Web series

 Purab Kohli appeared as Angad Shergil in the Voot web series It's Not That Simple (2018), with other featured cast Swara Bhaskar, Sumeet Vyas, Vivan Bhatena, Manasi Rachh, Neha Chauhan, Karan Veer Mehra, Devika Vatsa, Rohan Shah, Jia Vaidya.

 In 2019, Kohli was cast in Sujoy Ghosh directed webseries Typewriter, which streamed on Netflix in July.

 In another immensely watchable Hotstar web series of 2019 Out of Love Purab plays Akarsh, in a five-episode series of betrayal, heartbreak, blackmail and revenge, with other cast Rasika Dugal, Soni Razdan.

 Personal life

-Kohli's father Harsh is a hotelier and film producer and his mother is a corporate trainer.
+Kohli's father Harsh Kohli is a hotelier and film producer who had produced the Vinod Khanna, Rekha starrer Aap Ki Khatir (1977 film).
+Purab's mother, Indu Kohli is a corporate trainer.
 He did his schooling at St. Stanislaus High School in Bandra, Mumbai, and at The Bishop's School, Pune, Maharashtra.
 He switched his education faculty from Science to Commerce and finally to Arts and studied Economics, Psychology and Literature.
 He joined a flying school to be a pilot, but did not continue.

-Kohli married his long time girlfriend Lucy Payton in a private ceremony in Goa on 15 February 2018.
-The couple has a daughter Inaya (b.
-2015).
+Kohli married his long time girlfriend, a British yoga teacher named Lucy Paton in 2016.
+They now live in London with their daughter, Inaya and son, Osian.

 Former actor Bhisham Kohli a.k.a.
-Vishal Anand is his paternal uncle (father's brother).
+Vishal Anand is his paternal uncle.
 Kohli's paternal grandmother was Dev Anand's sister (thus making Kohli the late actor's grand-nephew).
 Filmmaker Shekhar Kapur (son of another of Dev Anand's sisters) is thus, Kohli's uncle.